San Juan River (Metro Manila): As the San Francisco del Monte River

 Upstream from the confluence with the Mariblo, the river is known as the San Francisco del Monte River.
-This river in turn divides upstream into the Dario Creek and the Pasong Tamó River.
+This river in turn divides upstream into Dario Creek and the Pasong Tamó River.

 Culiát Creek, whose headwaters are within the UP Diliman campus, empties into the Pasong Tamó River.

 Bridges

 The official portion of the river has 9 bridges which are nearly and exactly located at the borders of Quezon City, San Juan, Mandaluyong and Manila.
-LRT Line 2 is the only rail bridge crosses the river.
+The LRT Line 2 is the only rail bridge that crosses the river.